 - Periods of anxiety and agitation have reduced

-Staff who are involved in the Namaste sessions report that they feel a sense of achievement and are proud to be part of delivering the programme to residents in their care.
-They feel they are spending quality time with the residents who attend and are making a difference to people’s lives.
-Staff enjoy the closeness with the residents and feel they are doing a worthwhile job.
+Staff involved in the Namaste sessions report that they feel a sense of achievement and are proud to be part of delivering the programme to residents in their care.
+They feel that the quality time they’re spending with residents makes a real difference in their lives.

 The sensory room has also become valued by families that visit the home with young children.
-They enjoy many hours in the sensory room with their relatives and stress and anxiety has been reduced greatly throughout these visits.”
+They enjoy many hours in the sensory room with their relatives, and stress and anxiety have been significantly reduced throughout these visits.

 The team at Rhino UK are delighted with the outcome and look forward to working with Donna and the team at Bucklow Manor in the future.